 Devices like mobile phones and tablets support AR as well and are used by a majority of people who want to experience the world of Augmented Reality.
 In smartphones, the camera or location-based services are used to provide input into the device and the output will be displayed on the screen of the smartphone as well.

 A large number of Augmented Reality apps are available in Google Play Store and Apple App Store for smartphones.

 Smart Glasses are one of the futuristic gadgets that the people are super excited about and when the smart glasses supporting augmented reality hit the market, the game was changed.
 Here are some of the best Augmented Reality supporting smart glasses in the market:

-An AR Headset a.k.a the Augmented Reality Headset is a specialized device that allows the user to experience a simulated virtual environment with the help of optic display lens.
+An AR Headset, a.k.a the Augmented Reality Headset, is a specialized device that allows the user to experience a simulated virtual environment with the help of an optic display lens.
 With this device, the end-user is able to see the digital content as well as the real-world together.

 These are the devices that support the augmented reality technology and will help you in experiencing a journey like never before.

 With the rise of Augmented Reality, there will be a high demand in augmented reality application development as well.
 So, keep an eye on the news section of MobileAppDaily to know about the latest AR app release.

 To stay up-to-date with the innovation in augmented reality and latest augmented reality-based news in various other industry verticals including Healthcare, Entertainment, Travel, Transport, Education, Lifestyle, and many more.
 Just click on that ‘Subscribe’ button, so that you get notified every time we post about Augmented Reality.